By Nathan Allen

 I love to walk.
 I have explored countless regions of Manila on foot, and at all hours of the day and night.
 People are quite surprised to see me in areas that are believed to be unsafe, but as mentioned before, I have never had a problem.
 A friendly smile and bit of Tagalog (the local language) goes a long way.

 This is a "Jeepney", an old military vehicle repurposed for transporting the public.
-I spotted this one on the walk across Jones Bridge, which was bombed by the Japanese during WWII.
+I spotted this one while crossing the Jones Bridge.
+The Japanese bombed this structure back in WWII.
 One of the busiest bridges in the country, it was repaired in 1945 with the help of the U.S.

-This old Spanish fort across the Jones Bridge is a photographer's dream come true.
-It's known as Intramuros, and by now it was very late in the afternoon, and the sun was just about to dip below the fort walls.
+The old Spanish fort of Intramuros is just across the Jones Bridge.
+By now it was very late in the afternoon, and the sun was just about to dip below the fort walls.
 Below, I was lucky to capture 2 horse drawn carriages, called "kalesas", beautifully lit by the sun.

-I believe this is called an ancestral house.
-I love the cobblestone used to paved the streets here.
+Pictured here is an ancestral house.
+I love the cobblestone used to paved these streets.
 It's one of my favorite part of Intramuros, and even though I don't have any pictures from this trip, check out beautiful San Agustin church nearby!
 It's by far my favorite in all the Philippines.

 This is a less touristy street on the outskirts of Intramuros, and I was lucky to catch this moment.
 The late afternoon sun created a lot of dramatic shadows on the streets.
-I think this is my favorite street shot I've taken so far.
+This my favorite picture from this Manila street photography series.

 We had a lot of fun (perhaps a bit too much)...late into the night, I even got on the microphone and sang Frank Sinatra's "My Way" right there on the crowded streets!
 I don't know if I did OK, or if the locals were just 3 sheets to the wind, but they clapped and cheered as I reached the chorus and belted out the ending.